-19. Members' liability
+19 Members' liability

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before they cease to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he/she ceases to be a member.

-20. Pension and similar obligations
+20 Pension and similar obligations

-The Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS), for academic and related staff, and the Local Government Pension Scheme (LGPS), for non-teaching staff.
-The latter is managed by the London Borough of Hounslow.
+The Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by the London Borough of Hounslow.
 Both are multi-employer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and that of the LGPS related to the period ended 31 March 2019.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2020 and of the LGPS 31 March 2023.

-No contributions were outstanding to the schemes at 31 August 2022 (2021: nil).
+No contributions were payable to the schemes at 31 August 2023 (2022: nil).